 HOW DO YOU GRILL PORK CHOPS?

 As stated above, the most important thing when grilling is the meat itself.
 You want to get the best and freshest cut possible, which are at least 1-inch thick, and with bone-in.

 If you bought the chops a day before, or have them in the refrigerator, let them sit for about 30 minutes at room temperature.

 Let it brine.
 Although this is not necessary, it really brings the flavors up and makes the meat super juicy and tender.
 If you are short on time, skip this step.
-On the other hand, if you are not in a rush, brine the pork for at least 30 minutes in salt water.
-For best results, we recommend to brine them for at least a few hours.
+On the other hand, if you are not in a rush, brine the pork for at least 30 minutes in saltwater.
+For best results, we recommend brining them for at least a few hours.